bkonkle/eslint-config-ecliptic/README.md

 ### Best Practices

 * `dot-location` - require the dot to be on the same line as the property
+* `no-unused-expressions` - allow the use of expressions in statement position

 ### Style